JGDoerrer/selection_generator/README.md

 Having all required packages installed, starting a calculation on your own is straight forward.

-To calculate all values from the start, you can use :
+To calculate all values from the start, you can use:

 ```shell
 cargo run --release -- --search-mode forward --verbose --print-algorithm